FLORIDA ALLIANCE FOR GRADUATE EDUCATION IN THE PROFESSORIATE (FL-AGEP)

 - Objective 3: study and refine the model and its key design components for doctoral students, postdoctoral scholars, and early-career faculty.

-- Objective 4: disseminate research and sustain a national model in Florida which can be replicated in other areas to increase and enhance strategies to recruit and retain minority women in STEM within the professoriate.
+The FL-AGEP Alliance will also disseminate research and sustain a national model in Florida, which can be replicated in other areas to increase and enhance strategies to recruit and retain minority women in STEM within the professoriate.
 Our partnership combines efforts to provide a structured mentoring and professional development program model that facilitates the transition and advancement of doctoral, post-doctoral, and early-career faculty minority women in STEM.

 Dr Jaffus Hardrick, President Florida Memorial University (PI)

 Dr. Adrienne Cooper, Provost & Executive Vice President (Co PI)

 Dr. Lydia Ross, Budget and Special Project Manager (Program Coordinator)